ppb/ppb-mutant/README.md

 ppb-mutant
 ==========

-This library provides convenient support for the [Mutant Standard emoji](https://mutant.tech) for games using the [PusuedPyBear engine](https://github.com/ppb/pursuedpybear).
+This library provides convenient support for the [Mutant Standard emoji](https://mutant.tech) for games using the [PursuedPyBear engine](https://github.com/ppb/pursuedpybear).

 Setup
 =====